 Starting Out is Tough

 Clay came out of college with an MBA but even with that kind of education he told me that he couldn’t catch a break when he was starting out and that he was working 7 days a week and being on call at a minutes notice.
 If you are working for a firm then your salary is going to be weak and heavy based upon your commissions.
 The problem with this is that you will be dealing with low-cost properties and as such, the commissions won’t be very high.
+To get your properties advertised correctly you should try getting them online, Showcase IDX offers an amazing option, check hem at the link.

 Paper, Paper, Paper